adamyonk/adamyonk.com/src/pages/basecamp.md

 I don't have a degree, but I also wouldn't be so proud as to say that I'm "self-taught"; perhaps "self-motivated", though.
-I have been fascinated with computers since junior high, when I started learning about web development.
+I have been fascinated with computers since junior high, when I started learning about programming.
 I have been very fortunate to be guided in metorship by several people that I continue to seek out for career and technical advice.
 I have a soft spot for mentorships and I have started trying to devote time to mentoring beginner